Torsion-free $H$-structures on almost Abelian solvmanifolds: Introduction

-Hence, it is not too surprising that the last years have seen a rising interest in the study of these kinds of Lie algebras, Lie groups and solvmanifolds, and of invariant geometric structures on them.
-In a series of papers, Avetisyan and coauthors have investigated algebraic properties of almost Abelian Lie algebras over arbitrary fields \cite{A}, algebraic and topological properties of real and complex almost Abelian Lie group \cite{AABMRYZZ}, \cite{ABPR} and left-invariant Hermitian structures on complex almost Abelian Lie groups \cite{ABBMW}.
+Hence, it is not too surprising that the last years have seen a rising interest in the study of these kinds of Lie algebras, Lie groups and solvmanifolds, and of invariant geometric structures on them: In a series of papers, Avetisyan and coauthors have investigated algebraic properties of almost Abelian Lie algebras over arbitrary fields \cite{A}, algebraic and topological properties of real and complex almost Abelian Lie group \cite{AABMRYZZ}, \cite{ABPR} and left-invariant Hermitian structures on complex almost Abelian Lie groups \cite{ABBMW}.
 Moreover, the left-invariant positive Hermitian curvature flow on complex almost Abelian Lie groups has been studied in \cite{St}.
 Restricting for the rest of the paper to the case of \emph{real} almost Abelian Lie groups $G$, we note that various kinds of left-invariant geometric flows on this class of Lie groups have been investigated in the literature cf., e.g., \cite{Ar}, \cite{ArL}, \cite{BaFi},\cite{FrSchW}, \cite{L}, \cite{LRV}, \cite{LW}.
 Moreover, for different types of geometric structures, the almost Abelian Lie algebras admitting that type of geometric structure have been characterised or even classified, cf, e.g., \cite{AB1}, \cite{AB2}, \cite{AT}, \cite{ArBDGH},\cite{ArL}, \cite{BFrLT}, \cite{BeFi}, \cite{FiP1}, \cite{FiP2} \cite{Fr1}, \cite{Fr2}, \cite{LRV}, \cite{LW}, \cite{Mo}, \cite{P}.
 Here, charactisation usually means characterising those endomorphism $f$ of $\bR^{n-1}$ for which the associated almost Abelian Lie algebra $\mfg_f$ admits the geometric structure in question while classification usually refers to giving all possible Jordan normal forms of these $f$s.
-Now many of the considered geometric structures may be described as torsion-free $H$-structures for a specific linear Lie group $H\leq \GL(n,\bR)$ and in these cases, the characterisation is usually given by determining the linear subspace of $\End(\bR^{n-1})$ for which $\mfg_f$ admits a torsion-free $H$-structure.